mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-_"Red sky in the morning, sailors take warning."_  As stunning as the sunsets have been over the past few days, today the sunrise got into the act.
-Wet weather is forecast for the next 10 days; there may even be snow on the _Malahat_ this afternoon.
-Winter.
+_"Red sky in the morning, sailors take warning."_

+As stunning as the sunsets have been over the past few days, today the sunrise got into the act too.
+Wet weather is forecast for the next 10 days and there may even be snow on the _Malahat_ this afternoon.
+Welcome Winter, we've been expecting you.

 I woke stiff and sore and am looking forward to this recovery day.